Lab:

 In this exercise, you will implement two new methods in the

-class, ascend
+AquaFish class, ascend and descend,

 to support this behavior.

-Exercise: Simulation Up and Down Movement
+| Exercise: Simulation Up and Down Movement

-- To make the simulation more believable, the distance that a fish moves
+To make the simulation more believable, the distance that a fish moves

 up or down should be related to its height.
 Fish come in different sizes,